Migrant caravan: Through the turnstiles is America.

 Tijuana, Mexico (CNN)A month after beginning their arduous trip north from Central America, a caravan of migrants is so close to their goal of reaching the United States they can see the lights of its shops.

-Around 100 migrants are camped-out on the Mexican side of a border crossing in Tijuana, waiting for a chance to enter.
+Around 100 migrants are camped out on the Mexican side of a border crossing here, waiting for a chance to enter.

 To their right, people have been coming and going freely through the turnstiles that lead to the US -- its billowing Stars and Stripes flag visible.
 But the migrants' future is unknown.